iclr-blogposts/2026/_posts/2026-04-27-uncertainty-lifecycle-in-deep-learning.md

 These uncertainties exist either in data or in model or both.The uncertainty in **data** arises due to measurement noise, inherent randomness, and label/feature ambiguity.
 These uncertainties are called as data uncertainty or **Aleatoric Uncertainty** <d-cite key="der2009aleatory"></d-cite> and are often irreducible even with more data.
 The uncertainty in the **model** arises due to limited training data, model misspecification, optimization imperfections, or out-of-distribution inputs.
 These uncertainties are called as model uncertainty, knowledge uncertainty or **Epistemic Uncertainty** <d-cite key="der2009aleatory"></d-cite>, and are often reducible with more data or better modelling.
 Both uncertainties together are called as **Total Uncertainty (or Predictive Uncertainty)**.

 The different concepts in uncertainty as shown in Figure 1, are discussed and studied in the literature extensively <d-cite key="gawlikowski2023survey, abdar2021review, loquercio2020general, wang2024uncertainty, mucsanyi2024benchmarking"></d-cite> either individually or as a combination of one or two component.
-But there is no such work that highlight and represent their connection and flow in a single framework.
+Although, a single framework that highlights and represent their connections, is lacking.

 {% include figure.liquid path="assets/img/2026-04-27-uncertainty-lifecycle-in-deep-learning/Uncertainty_Concepts_1.png" class="img-fluid" %}
 <div class="caption">